jubilee23/Prodigiy-Task-2/README.md

 For data cleaning, transformation, and analysis, I used PostgreSQL (PostgreSQL SQL), leveraging its powerful querying capabilities to manipulate and explore the dataset effectively.

 ### Project Objective
+Analyze survival rates based on passenger demographics (age, gender, and class).

+Examine the impact of fare on survival probability.

+Identify trends in embarkation points and their correlation with survival rates.

+Compare survival rates across different socio-economic groups.

+Investigate correlations between passenger attributes and survival likelihood.

+Evaluate the distribution of passengers across ticket classes and its impact on survival.
 ________________________________________
 ### Data Preparation
 #### Table Creation in PostgreSQL